edissyum/opencaptureformem/README.md

     sudo systemctl restart oc-worker.service

-Fill the `typist` with the user_id who scan document (in the default MEM Courrier installation it's `bblier`)

-## Set up the incron & the cron to start the service
-We want to automatise the capture of document.
-For that, we'll use incrontab.
-First, add your user into the following file :

-> /etc/incron.allow

-Then use <code>incrontab -e</code> and put the following line :

-    /path/to/capture/ IN_CLOSE_WRITE,IN_MOVED_TO /opt/edissyum/opencaptureformem/scripts/launch_IN.sh $@/$#

 ## Configuration
 The file <code>src/config/config.ini</code> is splitted in different categories

 - Global
    - Choose the number of threads used to multi-threads (5 by defaults)
    - Resolution and compressionQuality when PDF are converted to JPG
    - List of char to be remove to sanitize detected email
    - Set the default path of the project (default : **/opt/edissyum/opencaptureformem/**)
    - tmpPath, no need to modify
    - errorPath, no need to modify
    - Path to the logFile, no need to modify
 - Locale
    - Choose the locale for text recognition (about date format and regex), by default it's **fr_FR** or **en_EN** but you can add more (see further in the README)
    - Choose the locale of OCR (see the langcodes of Tesseract)
    - Path for the locale JSON file for date (related to the first option of Locale), no need to modify
 - Regex
    - Add extensions to detect URL during text detection
 - Separator_QR
    - Enable or disable
    - Choose to export PDF or PDF/A
    - Path to export PDF or PDF/A, no need to modify
    - Tmp path, no need to modify
    - Modify the default divider if needed (eg. DGS_XXX.pdf or DGS-XXX.pdf)
 - Open-Capture for MEM Courrier
    - Link to **/rest** API of MEM Courrier with User and Password
    - Do not process date when difference between date found and today date is older than timeDelta. -1 to disable it
    - Uppercase the subject automatically
 - OCForMEM_**process_name**
    - Default metadata to insert documents (doctype, status, typist, priority, format, model_id and destination)

 To activate auto recontiliation for MEM Courrier outgoing document you must set this list of values in config.ini file (REATTACH_DOCUMENT part) :